How to Set Up Direct Primary Care Arrangements

 Compare Services and Hidden Costs

-When evaluating practices, look beyond membership fees and examine what services carry additional costs.
+When evaluating practices, look beyond membership fees and examine what services carry additional costs in a direct primary care arrangement.
 Some practices bundle labs and basic imaging into membership while others charge separately.
 Request a written summary of included services and ask about after-hours access policies.
-The cheapest membership means nothing if you charge separately for every lab test or minor procedure.
+The cheapest membership means nothing if office visits and other medical services are billed separately, along with every lab test or minor procedure.

 Verify the practice accepts your health savings account if you have one, since HSA-compatible DPC arrangements help stretch your healthcare budget further.
 At Mosaic Medicine Clinic in Bradenton, we offer wholesale lab costs and at-cost imaging so you understand the full picture of your healthcare expenses.